-Troy University assists students seeking to study abroad.
-The University encourages students to study abroad during their academic career.
-Main reasons why students are encourage are that studies show that 97 % of students who study abroad will have a job within 12 months of graduation compared to 49% of students who didn't study abroad.
+Troy University encourages students to study abroad during their academic career.
+One of the primary reasons students are encouraged to participate is that studies show that 97 % of students who study abroad will have a job within 12 months of graduation compared to 49% of students who didn't study abroad.
 Students also learn global awareness, personal development, and will be better equipped for the world work market.
 Troy University maintains exchange agreements with universities in Belgium, Germany, the Netherlands, South Korea, Spain, and Sweden to name a few.
-Students can use any scholarships and financial aid to study abroad at one of our exchange universities.
+Students can use approved scholarships and financial aid to study abroad at one of our exchange universities.
 In addition, faculty-sponsored trips abroad are planned each year.
 More information is available from the Director